º»¹® ¹Ù·Î°¡±â ÁÖ¸Þ´º·Î ¹Ù·Î°¡±â

 photo

-Judge Kwon sat on the trial of Slobodan Milosevic, former President of the Republic of Serbia and the Federal Republic of Yugoslavia, who was accused of forced migration, rape, genocide, etc. from 2002 to 2006.
-Since 2009, Judge Kwon currently presides over the trial of former Bosnian Serb leader, Radovan Karadzic who is responsible for commanding genocide of Croats and Muslims during Bosnian Civil War.
-Karadzic case is one of the biggest and most complex in the history of ICTY with 600 witnesses testifying, 11,500 exhibits submitted and the volume of disclosed material amounting to 300,000 pages.
+From 2002 to 2006, Judge Kwon sat on the trial of Slobodan Milosevic, former president of the Republic of Serbia and the Federal Republic of Yugoslavia, who faced charges including forced migration, rape, and genocide.
+Beginning in 2009, he presided over the trial of Radovan Karadzic, the former Bosnian Serb leader held responsible for commanding the genocide of Croats and Muslims during the Bosnian Civil War.
+The Karadzic case became one of the largest and most complex in the ICTY¡¯s history, involving 600 witnesses, 11,500 exhibits, and more than 300,000 pages of disclosed material.

 Judge CHUNG Chang-ho